sannae/the-notebook/docs/web/dotnet.md

   </PropertyGroup>
 </Project>
 ```
+Basically it contains the information needed to build the project.
 * To build and run your application, use `dotnet run` in your project folder.
 The command will automatically build the project (an `obj/` folder will appear in your project)